This post may contain affiliate links.

 Notes

-- STORAGE: Leftover enchiladas can be kept in a sealed container and refrigerated for up to 3 days or frozen for up to 3 months.
+- Storage: Leftover enchiladas can be kept in a sealed container and refrigerated for up to 3 days or frozen for up to 3 months.

-- MAKE AHEAD: If you want to make enchiladas ahead of time you can assemble the enchiladas without adding the enchilada sauce and cheese.
+- Make-ahead: If you want to make enchiladas ahead of time you can assemble the enchiladas without adding the enchilada sauce and cheese.
 Wrap the pan with foil and you can keep them in the refrigerator for up to 3 days.
 When you are ready to make the enchiladas add the sauce and cheese and bake.
 You also can freeze the prepared enchiladas for up to 3 days, thaw for 24 hours in the refrigerator and then bake.

 This Easy Pork Enchilada Recipe is a game-changer for weeknight meals!
 The detailed instructions make it simple to create a flavorful and satisfying dish.
 I appreciate how versatile the recipe is, allowing for personalization with different beans, spices, and sauce options.